 The MnDOT organization has put in a lot of work to get to this stage.
 From previous studies to field tests and work from road engineers, consulting engineers, and industry experts, more Minnesota roads are expected to use VRAM.

-“The Special Provision and the upcoming project on SR-55 is great news.
+“The Special Provision and the upcoming project on TH-55 is great news.
 Having longer-lasting, safer roads can benefit all of Minnesota.
 When roads last longer, infrastructure funds go further.
 When roads last longer, they are safer for the driving public and construction workers because maintenance and repairs are reduced.
 And when roads last longer, they are more resilient and sustainable. “

 – Todd Thomas, Technical Director of Specialty Products